Effectiveness for the Dual Ramsey Theorem: The Borel Dual Ramsey Theorem for

 The next proposition is standard, but we present the proof because some details will be relevant to Theorem \ref{thm:lifting}.
-In the proof, we use codes for open sets as in Definition \ref{defn:reverseopen} and we equate a partition $p \in (\omega)^2$ (namely, a surjection $p:\omega \rightarrow 2$) with the set for which $p$ is the characteristic function.
+In the proof, we use codes for open sets as in Definition \ref{defn:reverseopen}.